Relactation is when you start breastfeeding again after stopping. This could be after a gap of weeks or months.

 - any damage to your chest, breasts or nipples - for example, surgery, burns or other injuries

-- any damage to the pituitary gland in your brain (this gland produces the hormones needed for breastfeeding)
+- any damage to the pituitary gland in your brain (a gland which produces the hormones needed for breastfeeding)

 - infertility